 Days 11, 12, & 13 — At Sea/ Rio Grande

 After a day at sea, follow one of the longest sandy beaches in the world on our way to Brazil’s southernmost port city of Rio Grande.
 Here begin the Pampas, vast lowlands that stretch all the way to Patagonia.
 Discover the history, wildlife, and unique culture of these plains.
 (B,L,D)

 Days 14 & 15 — At Sea/ Montevideo, Uruguay

 In Montevideo, view elegant architecture, ranging from colonial to art deco.
 Then experience the culture of the gauchos and savor an asado (traditional barbecue) at a private estancia (ranch).
 (B,L,D)

 Days 16, 17, & 18 — Buenos Aires, Argentina/ U.S.

-Cap off our voyage in vibrant Buenos Aires, where we’ll visit beaux arts palaces and the bohemian quarters of La Boca and San Telmo before transfering to the airport for your overnight flight home.
+Cap off our voyage in vibrant Buenos Aires, where we’ll visit Beaux-Arts palaces and the bohemian quarters of La Boca and San Telmo before transferring to the airport for your overnight flight home.
 (B,L,D)

 Award-winning photographer, journalist, and author Kike Calvo has traveled in more than 85 countries, and transformed his fascination with Latin America into a career focus.
 He is a guest lecturer for the Leica Akademie and a freelancer for the New York Times.
 His cultural and environmental documentary photography has also been published in National Geographic, Time, The Wall Street Journal, The Washington Post, New York Magazine, Rolling Stone, and Vanity Fair, as well as other publications.
 His book Habitats, with forewords by famed National Geographic marine photographer David Doubilet and Jean-Michel Cousteau and launched at the Reina Sofia Museum, showcases ecosystems from around the world.